|

 The shortcomings of this series became evident when about 300 went out of service during the Blizzard of '99.
 Most notably, the undercarriage of the car was such that light snow could be sucked into the ventilation and electrical systems -- obviously a potentially-harmful situation -- making the cars susceptible to breakdown in poor weather.

-Luckily, the CTA® had already launched a mid-life overhaul of the 2600-series cars in 1998 to ensure a service life of up to 30 years for each rail car.
-Over four years, Alstom Transportation, Inc. of Hornell, New York has continuously rehabbed the cars, delivering them at a rate of 10 to 14 per month, with up to 42 cars off CTA® property at any given time.
+The CTA launched a mid-life overhaul of the 2600-series cars in 1998 to ensure a service life of up to 30 years for each rail car.
+Over four years, Alstom Transportation, Inc. of Hornell, New York has continuously rehabbed the cars, delivering them at a rate of 10 to 14 per month, with up to 42 cars off CTA property at any given time.
 The first rehabbed cars began appearing in service on the Red, Blue and Purple Lines in March 1999.

 Car 3018, a typical rehabbed 2600-series unit, brings up the rear on an O'Hare-bound Blue Line train at California on September 3, 2001.
 For a larger view, click here.
 (Photo by Mike Farrell) |